coolwanglu/pdf2htmlEX/CONTRIBUTING.md

 His email and twitter account can be found in [README.md](https://github.com/coolwanglu/pdf2htmlEX/blob/master/README.md).

-Please post only messages that do not fit into the above channels, for example:
+Please post only messages that do not fit into the above channels, otherwise note that he no longer replies with _Please post your question to the mailing list_ or _Please file an issue at GitHub_, consider your message already replied.
-- Private messages to the author.
-- Sample files with private information.
-(But please still report the bug via the issue tracker)

 Please expect a _long_ delay，since the messages are usually archived and checked on a regular basis.
-Note that he no longer reply with _Please post your question to the mailing list_ or _Please file an issue at GitHub_.
-Consider your message has already been replied.

 ## Guidance